HEIGVD-Experience/CLD-labs/Labo05/003_Resilience.md

 You may also use `kubectl get all` repeatedly to see a list of all resources.
 You should also verify if the application stays available by continuously reloading your browser window.

   * What happens if you delete a Frontend or API Pod?
 How long does it take for the system to react?
-    > The Pod will be terminated, then deleted, and shortly after, another one will be created.
+    > The Pod will be terminated, then shortly after, another one will be created.

   * What happens when you delete the Redis Pod?

-    > // TODO
+    > The Pod will be terminated, and shortly after, another one will be created.
+However, all the previous data we wrote in the todo app will be lost.

   * How can you change the number of instances temporarily to 3?
 Hint: look for scaling in the deployment documentation